Check out our News about Dermatologicals Become the Costliest Drug Group in California Workers’ Compensation

 A Guide to the Subsequent Injuries Benefits Trust Fund (SIBTF)

-The Subsequent Injuries Benefits Trust Fund (SIBTF), established in 1945 at the end of World War II, encourages employers to hire returning disabled veterans.
+December 19, 2024 – The Subsequent Injuries Benefits Trust Fund (SIBTF), established in 1945 at the end of World War II, encourages employers to hire returning disabled veterans.
 At the time, employers worried they might bear full financial responsibility if a previously disabled veteran faced re-injury on the job.
-The SIBTF alleviated this concern by ensuring employers were only
+The SIBTF alleviated this concern by

 A Guide to the Subsequent Injuries Benefits Trust Fund (SIBTF) Read Post »